Administration of Technical Agricultural Services (ASTA)

 – at the central level:

-• the Coordination department,
+• the GIS department,

 • the Meteorology department,